pourya-momtaz/CHL5230-Datathon1/README.md

 - When we conducted the linear regression analysis after removing height and weight from the dataset, we obtained the following results: Mean Squared Error (MSE): 48.1323, R-squared (R2) Score: -0.0011
 These results present a stark contrast to the previous linear regression analysis that included height and weight as features.
 In this case, the high MSE of approximately 48.1323 and the negative R-squared score of approximately -0.0011 indicate a poor performance of the model.
 The negative R-squared score suggests that the model did not capture the underlying relationships between the input features and the BMI values, resulting in predictions that did not align with the actual data

+- We rigorously tested different values of k for K-Means clustering, aiming to identify distinct clusters within the data.
+Unfortunately, none of these attempts resulted in clearly defined clusters.
+This outcome suggests that the BMI dataset, whether including or excluding height and weight as features, does not naturally form discrete clusters based on the available attributes.
+The lack of well-defined clusters could be due to the complexity of BMI as a continuous variable influenced by multiple factors, including height and weight.

 # Conclusion